dxw/contracts/agreements/agency_terms.md

         1. It is ready (see clause 2.12);
         2. It has agreed Acceptance Criteria;
-        3. All Required Materials for the Story's implementation have been provided to us
+        3. All Required Materials for the Story's implementation have been provided to us.

     11. After a Story has been Started:

         1. You may not change the Story without dxw's prior consent;
         2. You may instruct us to cease work on the Story;
-        3.  we will make all reasonable efforts, using the resources allocated to the Sprint, to complete the Story within the Sprint.
+        3. We will make all reasonable efforts, using the resources allocated to the Sprint, to complete the Story within the Sprint.

     12. After dxw believe a Story has been Finished: